-Summers bring temperatures in the 80s and 90s, and winters bring temperatures in primarily the 50s and 60s.
+Summers bring temperatures in the 80s and 90s, and winters primarily bring temperatures in the 50s and 60s.
 On average, the area receives 50 inches of rain each year.
 On the comfort index, a combination of temperature and humidity, Flagler Beach ranks well below the national average The tornado risk is 40% above the national average, and hurricanes and flooding are always a possibility.
 In fact, 2016's Hurricane Matthew wiped out parts of Highway A1A (although few homes or businesses were damaged).

 Recommended as a Retirement Spot?
 Yes | Is Florida Tax-Friendly at Retirement?
 Yes

 Flagler Beach has a lot going for it, from clean, quiet beaches to an easy lifestyle with Old Florida charm.
 It should be considered as a retirement spot.